debugme/react-wars/readme.md

 # Tests
 * The purpose of the tests is to provide confidence that the database, server and client have been written correctly.
 We have good test coverage for the database and server components for now.
 In the future we hope to extend this coverage to the client.

-# Interesting things about this application
-1. MongoDB and Mongoose Schema for data persistence and validation
-2. Node and Express to provide RESTful server-side endpoints
-3. React for front-end component visualization
-4. Redux for front-end state management
-5. FlexBox for responsive UI
-6. Sass to allow for writing more declarative, succint CSS
-7. Jest test framework with Chai assertion library for tests
-8. Comprehensive tests for database layer and server layer
-9. Deployed in Zeit (A much more expedient approach than Heroku, Digital Ocean, Azure or AWS)
-10. Application assets split into app bundle and vendor bundle to leverage browser caching
-11. Assets named in a way to allow for cache-busting to ensure future changes available to users
-12. Webpack used to bundle both the client-side and server-side code

-# Things I would have liked to do if I had more time
+# Wishlist (Or things I wish I could have done if I had more time...)
-1. No tests for store, actions, reducers
-2. Better UI for CRUD functionality (No validation of values added into input fields)
+* Better UI for CRUD functionality (No validation of values added into input fields)
-3. Pagination and Filtering currently missing from frontend
+* Pagination and Filtering currently missing from frontend
-4. Tests for Redux state management (i.e. event -> actions -> reducer -> state) missing
+* Tests for Redux state management missing (i.e. event -> actions -> reducer -> state)
-5. Tests for React components (e.g. correct event handling) missing
+* Tests for React components missing (e.g. correct event handling)
-6. Perhaps add a DSL REPL to the application to show how to interact with it via a different UI
+* Perhaps add a DSL REPL to the application to show how to interact with it via a different UI
-7. Superior responsive design e.g. table splits into columnar card view as browser resizes
+* Superior responsive design e.g. table splits into columnar card view as browser resizes
-8. Accessibility concerns addressed (Currently not being handled)
+* Accessibility concerns addressed (Currently not being handled)
-9. Performance snapshot and tuning (Currently not being handled)
+* Performance snapshot and tuning (Currently not being handled)
-10. UX feedback and integration back into the product
+* UX feedback and integration back into the product
-11. Investigate the use of GraphQL as an alternative to exposing RESTful endpoints
+* Investigate the use of GraphQL as an alternative to exposing RESTful endpoints
-12. Better consideration of edge cases and error handling when database/server down/laggy
+* Better consideration of edge cases and error handling when database/server/network down/laggy

 # Install Steps
 * Install [Node 7.8.0](https://nodejs.org/en/)